vikranttelkar/php-est/README.md

 ------------------

-Once you have a virtual environment running, you can start making changes to the sample PHP web application.
+Once you have a virtual environment running, you can start making changes to the sample bitcoin web application.
 We suggest making a small change to index.php first, so you can see how changes pushed to your project's repository are automatically picked up by your project pipeline and deployed to the Amazon EC2 instance.
 (You can watch the pipeline progress on your project dashboard.)
 Once you've seen how that works, start